-We provide preventative dental care, routine dental exams, cleaning, and extractions.
+We provide preventative dental care, routine dental exams, cleanings and extractions.
+We have invested in the latest state-of-the-art digital dental xray unit that provides everything you need for clean, clear diagnostic dental images, right at the point-of-care!
 We believe that healthy teeth and gums are important to the overall well-being of your cat or dog.
-We help caring pet owners learn how to take care of their animal companion’s teeth to promote healthy, happy lives.
-More information here.
+We help caring pet owners learn how to take care of their animal companion's teeth to promote healthy, happy lives.

 Like many pet owners, you probably worry about your pet’s health and try to do what is best for your cat or dog.
 That may include the purchase of the most nutritious dog or cat food, exercising your pet frequently and keeping up on his vaccinations with routine care.
 If you are like most pet owners, however, you may not contribute much time looking at your pet’s teeth.
 You may not even realize that your pet’s bad breath could actually signal a serious health issue.